 Forums have been a mainstay of online discussion since the 1990s, long before the dawn of social media.
 With their focus on a specific topic and egalitarian structure, forums became cemented in our online culture as spaces for the greatest enthusiasts of a given subject to interact with like-minded people.
 In a sense, they were the original online communities.

-Let’s take a look at 4 key differences between forums and expert communities, proving beyond any doubt that only one of these platforms is up to the task of harnessing our collective intelligence.
+Let’s take a look at 4 key differences between forums and online communities, proving beyond any doubt that only one of these platforms is up to the task of harnessing our collective intelligence.

 People generally tend to browse and engage with forums related to their interests and hobbies.
 While this means that discussion is often passionate and insightful, it also means that some users will speak with authority on subjects they are not true experts in.
 The lack of any hierarchy amongst members makes it impossible to discern experts from non-experts, facilitating the spread of misinformation.